monsteragain/TidyData/Codebook.md

 # Code Book

-The Raw data file comprised 561 numeric variables capturing the sensor data where this was filtered down, by this project, to 86 variables capturing mean and standard deviation measures.
-Also, each measure row includes a subject id and an activity.
-The list below describes each of the variable presented in the resulting tidy data set.
+The Raw data file comprised 561 numeric feature variables where each of these feature variable was derived from data taken from acelerometer (meters/second/second values) and gyroscope (radians / second values) sensors.
+This project [Getting and Cleaning Data] filtered down the feature variables to 86 capturing only the mean and standard deviation variables.
+Each measure row is also merged with its subject id and an activity.

+The last step, averaged each of the 86 feature variables by activity and subject where this gives the final tidy data set as required for this assignment - the list below presents these variables.

 * __activity__ - describes the activity and can be one of: WALKING, WALKING\_UPSTAIRS, WALKING\_DOWNSTAIRS,
 SITTING, STANDING, or LAYING